Skip to content

 d.get('population', 0) * d.get('median_income', 0)

-for d in census_data.values()
+for d in census_data.data.values()

 if d.get('median_income', 0) > 0